 Printmaking, traditional printmaking methods will always remain close to her heart, however she very much enjoys the fluidity and instantaneousness hands on experience of painting.
 She is therefore very happy resting between both worlds .
 The work is vibrant, busy and energetic.
 The hope is that they bring an energy and optimism to the space they occupy, although the work by no means deals solely with joyful aspects of life.

 Each piece still retains the freshness and spontaneity of a unique painting while incorporating the repetitive nature of screen and block print within each piece.

-I try and exhibit as regularly as possible,
+She tries to exhibit as regularly as

 Group and solo shows include

 Walthamstow Village Windows Gallery,

 RSM Solicitors, London,

 Bromley By Bow Centre

 Connaught Gallery, Albermarle St, Piccadilly